 NOTE: All these links go directly to the testing company.
 This is the safest way to take advantage of DNA test sales.
 If you see an extremely low price elsewhere, it may be just for the test kit.
 What looks like a bargain is not when you have to pay a lab processing fee later.
 The testing companies above include everything in their prices when ordering from their websites.

-This page covers DNA test sales on my recommended DNA tests.
+Genealogists know that the more relatives you test, the easier it is to group your matches into specific branches of your family tree.
 All of these home test kits have a very long shelf life--at least a year or two.
-So any sale is a good time to stock up on extra test kits for family and friends.
+So any sale is a good time to stock up on extra test kits.

 You can enter the tester's name later.
 If you are required to fill in a name at the time of order, just write TBD for To Be Determined.

 Family Tree DNA will also ask you for the sex of the test subject, since they offer a Y-DNA test that can only be done by men.
 If you don't know the sex of the future tester, just check male for now to preserve your options.

 To learn more about all the recommended DNA tests, read on.

 The DNA test with the largest database is AncestryDNA.
 In addition to the heavily advertised ethnicity breakdown, you will discover hundreds or even thousands of genetic relatives who could be related to you from any branch of your family tree.

 Once you get your results, you can download your raw data and transfer it for free into three other major databases to get many more matches.
 Both men and women can test.
 Order at AncestryDNA, which does NOT accept transfers from other tests.

 They also offer an AncestryHealth test.
 That test is not available in NY, NJ, or RI.

 Even without DNA test sales, 23andMe is a bargain at any price when you consider all that you get.
 Many experts say 23andMe is the best choice for measuring ethnicity.
 Plus, it has the second largest DNA database for finding genetic relatives.
 And they even place your closer matches into a family tree.